lyteword/chspurgeon-tod/volume-7/psalm-143.md

 **Verse 10.** (*first half.* )

-1\.The best instructions: "Teach me to do thy will."
+1\.
+The best instructions: "Teach me to do thy will."
 Not merely to know, but "to do."

-2\.The only efficient Instructor.
+2\.
+The only efficient Instructor.

-3\.The best reason for asking and expecting instruction: "For thou art my God."— *J. F.*
+3\.
+The best reason for asking and expecting instruction: "For thou art my God."— *J. F.*

 **Verse 10.** *Teach me to do thy will.* We may call this sentence a description of David's school; and it is a very complete one; at least, it hath in it the three best things that belong to a school.

-1\.The best teacher.
+1\.
+The best teacher.

-2\.The best scholar.
+2\.
+The best scholar.

-3\.The best lesson; for who so good a teacher as God? who so good a scholar as David? what so good a lesson as to do God's will?— *Sir Richard Baker.*
+3\.
+The best lesson; for who so good a teacher as God? who so good a scholar as David? what so good a lesson as to do God's will?— *Sir Richard Baker.*

 **Verse 10.** (*latter half.* )

-1\.Utopia—"the land of uprightness."
+1\.
+Utopia—"the land of uprightness."
 Describe it, and declare its glories.

-2\.The difficult paths to that upland country.
+2\.
+The difficult paths to that upland country.

-3\.The divine Guide,—"thy Spirit is good."
+3\.
+The divine Guide,—"thy Spirit is good."

 **Verse 11.** (*first clause.* )

-1\.What is this blessing?
+1\.
+What is this blessing?
 "Quicken me."

-2\.In what way will it glorify God, so that we may plead for the sake of his name?
+2\.
+In what way will it glorify God, so that we may plead for the sake of his name?

 **Verse 11.** (*second clause.*) How is the righteousness of God concerned in our deliverance from trouble?

 **Verse 12.**

-1\.To the Master: "I am thy servant."
+1\.
+To the Master: "I am thy servant."

-2\.For the servant: he seeks protection because he belongs to his master.
+2\.
+For the servant: he seeks protection because he belongs to his master.

 ## Works Upon The Hundred And Forty-Third Psalm